BioinfoUNIBA/IsoPrimer/README.md

 ## Primer design for manually picked isoforms

 IsoPrimer allows for designing primer pairs targeting known variants even without RNA-seq data.
-In fact, given the appropriate annotation files and a customized Kallisto quantification output specified in the `IsoPrimer/quantification/KA_CountingOutput/kalcounts.tsv`, prepared by manually entering high expression values for one or more isoforms of interest, IsoPrimer will provide primer pairs designed to amplify the manually prioritized isoforms.
+In fact, given the appropriate annotation files and a customized quantification output specified in the `IsoPrimer/quantification/KA_CountingOutput/kalcounts.tsv`, prepared by manually entering high expression values for one or more isoforms of interest, IsoPrimer will provide primer pairs designed to amplify the manually prioritized isoforms.
-For example, to instruct IsoPrimer to specifically design a primer pair for the *Odc1-207* transcript variant (ENSEMBL ID ENSMUST00000222250) of the murine *Odc* gene, without performing the Kallisto transcript quantification, the user may provide a `kalcounts.tsv` file structured as exemplified in the table below.
+For example, to instruct IsoPrimer to specifically design a primer pair for the *Odc1-207* transcript variant (ENSEMBL ID ENSMUST00000222250) of the murine *Odc* gene, without performing the transcript quantification, the user may provide a `kalcounts.tsv` file structured as exemplified in the table below.

 | t_name            | tseq  |